 As professional social engineers, we would like to think that we are better than average at protecting our personal information and spotting dubious scams.
 However, recently there is an interesting and sneaky way in which scammers are exploiting people when they least expect it.

 The Help Wanted Scam

 Most job applications contain a wealth of personal details.
-Full names, date of birth’s, emails, physical addresses, referrals, previous job history and even sometimes your social security or government ID number.
+Full names, dates of births, emails, physical addresses, referrals, previous job history, and even sometimes your social security or government ID number.

 These scams can happen online and in-person, so it’s smart to pay attention in both settings.
 Awareness of such potential outcomes is the first line of defense against scammers, as we always say, Security Through Education.
 Beyond that, always be smart when divulging your personal information.
 Carefully consider who is asking for it and why.
 We often think the worst thing that could happen with an application is that it could be thrown in the trash but, for identity thieves, it’s gold.